Owyhee River Rafting - Trip Itinerary & Details

 There is no public transportation available from Boise to Jordan Valley, but car rentals are available at Boise's airport.

 Your trip fare includes transportation from Jordan Valley to our put-in at Rome, and from our take-out at Leslie Gulch back to Jordan Valley at trip’s end.
 If you’d rather have your car waiting for you at Leslie Gulch, give our office a call.
 We will assist you in arranging for shuttle service.
-Conducted by local drivers, the price of this service is approximately $150 per vehicle.
+Conducted by local drivers.

 You will need to bring your own clothing and toiletries.

 Details, tips, and a complete list of what to bring are found here.
 You will receive a copy of this information when you sign up for your trip.